dagrewal/nlp-disaster-app/README.md

 1. [License](5.-License)
 1. [Acknowledgements](6.-Acknowledgements)
 ## 1. Overview
 This project was completed as part of the Udacity Data Science Nanodegree program.
-The application is live at https://limitless-ravine-56809.herokuapp.com/index however instructions have been provided in the following sections if you wish to run the application locally.
 #### Business Requirements
 To correctly classify messages into disaster and emergency-related categories.
 ## 2. Getting Started